420blaze420/tape0002/README.md

 * A comprehensive document titled 'Basic Maintenance' covering expected basic maintenance is required.
 * A comprehensive document titled 'Support Expectations' covering future support expectations is required.
 * A comprehensive document titled 'Testing & Validation' covering covering testing and validation results is required
+* A comprehensive document titled 'Site Survey'.
+For more details, see '5.Deliverables > Site survey report'

 #### Basic maintenance and support expectations
 * The technician(s) that installed, configured, and integrated the wireless network with the wired network must also complete and submit a document covering expected maintenance, and a seperate document covering expectations for future support.